zooniverse/front-end-monorepo/packages/lib-subject-viewers/README.md

 ## Run

-`yarn run storybook` to run the storybook locally on (https://localhost:6007).
+`pnpm run storybook` to run the storybook locally on (https://localhost:6007).

 ## Tests

-`yarn test` to run Vitest tests.
+`pnpm test` to run Vitest tests.

-`yarn test ModelTool.spec.jsx` to test one file at a time.
+`pnpm test ModelTool.spec.jsx` to test one file at a time.

 ## Contributing